-An NIH-funded postdoctoral position is available in the laboratory of Dr. Alfred Kim at Washington University School of Medicine (Saint Louis, MO, USA) starting March 2018.
+An NIH-funded postdoctoral position is available in the laboratory of Dr. Alfred Kim at Washington University School of Medicine (Saint Louis, MO, USA).
 The Kim Lab is seeking a highly self-motivated researcher to assist with several translational and basic science projects in systemic lupus erythematosus (SLE), including 1) immunometabolism of B cells in SLE and 2) deep profiling of SLE B cells using mass cytometry.
 This project will involve single cell RNA-Sequencing, qRT-PCR, metabolomic work, mass cytometry/flow cytometry, and microscopy.

 The successful candidate should have a good publication record, and strong background in molecular biology, cell biology, and immunology.
 Preference will be given to individuals with hands-on experience on techniques associated with handling human PBMCs, flow cytometry, and basic molecular biology.